Should I Get a Dyslexia Assessment? Understanding the Benefits

 Greater self-understanding

-Clearer communication with schools or employers
+Clearer communication

-A formal assessment provides evidence that helps conversations about support and adjustments.
+A formal assessment provides evidence that makes discussions with schools or employers about support straightforward and productive.

 Earlier and more targeted support for children